University of Stockholm

 Good option for Biology majors who want to go to a non-English-speaking country.
 Students assigned a mentor, a Swedish student that is available to help with all problems.

-Art History, Biochemistry & Biophysics, Biology, Business, Chemistry, Computer and Systems Sciences, Economics, Education, English, Gender Studies, Geology, Literature and the History of Ideas, History, Human Geography, International Education, Spanish, Portuguese and Latin American Studies, Law, Mathematics, Microbiology, Organic Chemistry, Political Science, Physical Geography, Psychology, Radiobiology, Scandinavian Languages, Social Anthropology, Sociology, and Theater Studies.
+Art History, Biochemistry & Biophysics, Biology, Business, Chemistry, Computer Science, Economics, Education, English, Gender Studies, Geology, Literature and the History of Ideas, History, Human Geography, International Education, Spanish, Portuguese and Latin American Studies, Law, Mathematics, Microbiology, Organic Chemistry, Political Science, Physical Geography, Psychology, Radiobiology, Scandinavian Languages, Social Anthropology, Sociology, and Theater Studies.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.